entur/gha-firebase/.github/README.md

 on:
   pull_request:

-permissions:
-  checks: write
-  contents: read
-  pull-requests: write
-  id-token: write
-  issues: write

 on:
   pull_request:

 jobs:
-  # buildstep not included
+  # buildstep not included, can be defined in .firebase.json as a predeploy step or as a job here

   # Create a preview
   firebase-preview-dev: